SHOVANPARVEZ/StandingWheelchair-manual/README.md

 ![Block-Diagram](https://github.com/SHOVANPARVEZ/StandingWheelchair-manual/blob/main/StandingWheelchair-Manual.png)

 ### DISCLAIMER:
 <P align="justify"> The design is offered as it is.
-Although it has been regorously tested with utmost care and to the best of my knowledge, we do not provide any warranty in any aspect.
+Although it has been regorously tested by a number of paraplegic wheelchiar users, we do not provide any warranty in any aspect.

 ### WARNING:
 - The device is intended stricktly for research and education purposes.
 - The wheelchiar is not approved for human or animal use without receving prior approval from a local ethics committee such as Institutional Safety and Review Board.

 ### CONTACT:
-<P align="justify"> Shovan Parvez
+<P align="justify"> Shovan Parvez <br/>
- Email: xxx
+ Email: xxx <br/>
- Phone: xxx
+ Phone: xxx <br/>

 ### LICENSE:
 ##### Documentation and all the source files are licensed under the Creative Commons Attribution Share Alike 4.0 International License